Americold: Services

 Americold provides temperature-controlled warehousing along with consolidation and multi-vendor consolidation transportation programs.
-Value added services complement typical warehousing and distribution services and include blast freezing, pick n pack, labeling/relabeling, repacking, kitting, staging, cross-dock, sloughing/tempering, plus light assembly and food processing services.
+Value added services complement typical warehousing and distribution services and include blast freezing, pick and pack, labeling/relabeling, repacking, kitting, staging, cross-dock, sloughing/tempering, plus light assembly and food processing services.
 Americold owns and operates over 245 temperature-controlled warehouses, with more than 1 billion cubic feet of storage, in the United States, Australia, New Zealand, China, Argentina, and Canada.
 Americold's warehouses are a part of the supply chain connecting food producers, processors, distributors, and retailers to consumers.

 Organization

 Americold has more than 245 locations worldwide.
+It is a publicly traded REIT focused on temperature-controlled warehouses.

-Americold owns and operates a quarry in Carthage Underground both for the stone excavated and using the caverns and refrigerated storage chambers.
+Americold owns and operates a quarry in Carthage Underground both for the excavated stone and uses the caverns and refrigerated storage chambers.